misho104/susy_cross_section/docs/introduction.rst

     For example, you may use the cross section values in your code, or interpolate the grid tables with other interpolators, including your own ones.
     `Section 4`_ of this document is devoted to such use-cases.

-    The appendices contain additional information of this package. `Appendix A`_ is the full API reference of this package, and in Appendix B the validation result will be summarized (but to be written).
+    The appendices contain additional information of this package. `Appendix A`_ is the full API reference of this package, and in `Appendix B`_ two methods to estimate the errors due to interpolation are provided together with the validation results.

 .. _LHC SUSY Cross Section Working Group: